bowtiedchukar/bowtiedchukar-blog/content/blog/add-lightning-to-btcpay-server/index.md

 ---
-title: "How to Add Lightning Payments to BTCPay Server"
+title: "Add Lightning Payments to BTCPay Server with LND and ThunderHub"
 date: "2021-08-23T22:12:03.284Z"
-description: "Accept Bitcoin payments over the Lightning Network using BTCPay Server"
+description: "Accept Bitcoin payments over the Lightning Network using BTCPay Server.
+Add LND to BTCPay Server and manage your node with ThunderHub."
 keywords: "BTCPay Server, bitcoin, lightning, payments, crypto"
 ---
 **Welcome anon!** So you've decided to eliminate third parties like Visa and [take control of your payments using BTCPay Server](https://bowtiedchukar.com/become-your-own-payment-processor/).
 You're accepting Bitcoin payments straight into your cold storage wallet.
 Now it's time to take advantage of instant, low fee Bitcoin payments on Lightning Network.